sudhan9240/optical-fiber-setup/README.md

 <b>Discipline | <b> REC Banda
 :--|:--|
 <b> Lab | <b> Virtual Lab
 <b> Experiment|     <b> Build a VR scene of the optical fiber setup with a light source, fiber, and photodetector.
+Measurement of Numerical aperture and attenuation constant of optical fiber

 ### About the Experiment